wearsnomask/utdr-guess-who/README.md

 ## Adding Character Sets

 This game is designed to make it as easy as possible to extend it to add in new sets of characters to play with.
-Here's how to do it.
+Here's how to do it:

 ### Designing the set